-At the Institute of Theoretical Astrophysics the research is conducted in two main sections, along which we find two specialised research groups.
+At the Institute of Theoretical Astrophysics the research is conducted in two main fields, along which we find two specialised research sections.

 The research in the section for cosmology and extragalactic astronomy covers a range of epochs in the evolution of the Universe, from inflation via large-scale galaxy formation to late-time acceleration caused by dark energy.

 Our research goal of the is a coherent picture of the physics of the outer solar atmosphere.
 We work towards this goal through combining world-leading solar observing facilities and advanced numerical modelling to explore the Sun as a laboratory for fundamental astrophysical processes.